The Basics

 I proposed to my wife on New Years Eve 1999, we married in 2001, had our first child a few years later, and our second a few more after that.
 They're both great and I won't embarrass them here.

 In 2013 I joined a pre-IPO SaaS company called Textura.
 They wanted to start an enterprise architecture organization and I wanted to work some place smaller without an army of direct reports to manage.
 It was a fun experience trying to tame a "wild west" organization.
 Really, I mean that.
 My main focus areas were improving security and reducing technical debt.
 Since the company was still in start-up mode there was the added challenge of trying to convince people these were worthwhile things to address.
 I also worked on integrating the handful of smaller companies Textura acquired throughout the years.
-So far it's the only place I've worked where I could just go up and talk to the CEO anytime.
+So far it's the only place I worked where I could just go up and talk to the CEO anytime.

 In 2016 Textura was acquired by Oracle.
 I'm not going to talk about working for Oracle.
 I never talk about my current job online regardless of the employer.
 I haven't left Oracle and that alone says a good deal about the company.

 I started this site in 2000 mostly to post some Phantasy Star III maps and a small save game editor I wrote.
 I've never had much of a plan for this site other than posting random junk that interests me at the moment.
+Early on I had some nonintrusive ads and statistics collection.
+At some point I stopped caring about that and decided to make this a 100% garbage-free site.
+There will never be ads, paywalls, pop-up subscription nagging, or user tracking on this site.
+The only statistics I look at are to find bad bot traffic that increases hosting costs.

 Related